catherinacd/drag-and-drop-project/README.md

 # Drag-and-Drop Project
-This project implements a drag-and-drop feature that allows users to interact with elements on the screen in a simple and intuitive manner
+This project implements a drag-and-drop feature that allows users to interact with elements on the screen in a simple and intuitive manner.
+The primary goal of this project is to practice and improve my TypeScript skills by integrating it into a real-world example.

 # Installation:
 1. Clone the repository: